HBClab/NiBetaSeries/README.rst

 matrices, with an entry for each parcel defined in the atlas.
 Soon, NiBetaSeries will also return the betaseries images themselves, so you can take them and flexibly apply another analysis method.

+.. note:: The betas (i.e. parameter estimates) are generated using Least Squares Separate.
+    Please read the :ref:`betaseries` page for more background information.
+    There are plans to support Least Squares All in future iterations.

 What do I need to run NiBetaSeries?
 -----------------------------------